BadIDMan/skin.xonfluence/README.txt

 skin.xonfluence

 Adapted to run on Kodi 22.
-Therfore version is bumped from 5.x to 6.x
+Therefore version is bumped from 5.x to 6.x

 See:
 https://forum.kodi.tv/showthread.php?tid=372668&page=13